Snaacky/thewiki/docs/guides/quality.md

 [!badge variant="info" text="BDRip" margin="0 8 0 0"]
 [!badge variant="info" text="Blu-ray"]

-An encode made directly from the BDMV or BD Remux.
+An encode made directly from the original Blu-ray or remux.
 Generally, the goal is to retain visual transparency to the source while reducing file size, however many good encoders will aim to make their release better than the source via filtering.

+While Blu-ray remuxes are generally the best option, encodes can sometimes be more preferred over remuxes depending on the show, such as fixing video artifacts introduced from a bad Blu-ray.
+Additionally, they tend to be considerably smaller over remuxes (around 1-2 GB an episode vs. 6GB), without sacrificing too much in quality compared to other sources such as mini encodes.

 Most can be found on [Nyaa](https://nyaa.si), with some rare stuff on places like [RuTracker](https://rutracker.org).